- 1 Facebook Interaction

 Reply to the Original Routed Facebook Post

-The original routed post is on the left-hand pane, under the Case Information area.
+The original routed post is on the left pane, under the Case Information area.
 Subsequent comments are indented underneath.
 To reply to the original post, click Comment.
 Enter your comment, right-click, and select Spellchecking.
 You can also copy and paste selected text.
-When through, click Send.
+When finished, click Send.
 Workspace associates your comment with the post.

 Reply to a Facebook Comment

 Subsequent comments are indented underneath the original-routed post.
-Click the applicable Comment, enter your comment, have it spell-checked, and click Send.
+Click the applicable Comment, enter your comment, check the spelling, then click Send.
 You can also copy and paste selected text.